Cambodian Civil War: Massacre of the Vietnamese

-Most of the population, urban and rural, took out their anger and frustrations on the nation's Vietnamese population.
+Most of the population, both urban and rural, took out their anger and frustrations on the nation's Vietnamese population.
 Lon Nol's call for 10,000 volunteers to boost the manpower of Cambodia's poorly equipped, 30,000-man army, managed to swamp the military with over 70,000 recruits.
 Rumours abounded concerning a possible PAVN offensive aimed at Phnom Penh itself.
 Paranoia flourished and this set off a violent reaction against the nation's 400,000 ethnic Vietnamese.

-Lon Nol hoped to use the Vietnamese as hostages against PAVN/Viet Cong activities, and the military set about rounding them up into detention camps.
-That was when the killing began.
-In towns and villages all over Cambodia, soldiers and civilians sought out their Vietnamese neighbors in order to murder them.
+Lon Nol hoped to use the domestic Vietnamese population as hostages against PAVN/Viet Cong activities, and ordered the military to set about rounding them up into detention camps.
+In many instances, however, this did not occur.
+In towns and villages all over Cambodia, soldiers and civilians began seeking out their Vietnamese neighbors in order to murder them instead.
 On 15 April, the bodies of 800 Vietnamese floated down the Mekong River and into South Vietnam.

 The South Vietnamese, North Vietnamese, and the Viet Cong all harshly denounced these actions.
 Significantly, no Cambodians—including the Buddhist community—condemned the killings.
 In his apology to the Saigon government, Lon Nol stated that "it was difficult to distinguish between Vietnamese citizens who were Viet Cong and those who were not.
 So it is quite normal that the reaction of Cambodian troops, who feel themselves betrayed, is difficult to control."